christophknabe/multex/README.md

 * Redundancy-free stack traces in the case of indirectly caused exceptions

 ## Documentation
-Online documentation is being migrated to directory [docs/user-guide](docs/user-guide), as the former publishing service at http://public.bht-berlin.de/~knabe/java/multex/ is no longer available.
+Online documentation is step-by-step being migrated to directory [docs/user-guide](docs/user-guide), as the traditional publishing service at http://public.bht-berlin.de/~knabe/java/multex/ is not always available.

 ## Author
  Christoph Knabe, former professor at [Berliner Hochschule für Technik - Berlin University of Applied Sciences and Technology](https://www.bht-berlin.de/).